Sepay/XpandITChallenge/README.md

 # XpandIT Scala Spark2 Challenge

-This is my answer to a big data challenger.
+This is my answer to a big data challenge.
 This was my first time working with scala and spark.
 I've some experience with pyspark which is basically the same so I just had to transform the python knowledge in scala knowledge.

 Before anything I want to say 2 things that I could not do about this challenge.